-2. In general or special elections, the Club may endorse candidates for elected public office or take a position on public policy or political issues by a majority vote of members in good standing at a general membership or special meeting called for that purpose.
+2. In general or special elections, the Club may endorse candidates for elected public office or take a position on public policy or political issues by a minimum of 10% of Leisure World resident members present at a General Membership meeting, at a special meeting or a similar method of voting, such as via the internet.
 There shall be reasonable notification of the date, time, and place of a special meeting.

 3. Reasonable notification for all purposes in these Bylaws shall mean publication in The Leisure World News, posting on Leisure World Clubhouse bulletin boards, broadcast on the Leisure World closed circuit television system, by regular mail including post card notification, or by email and on the Club website.

-4. The Executive Committee may endorse, on behalf of the Club, individuals for non-elected appointive offices.
+4. The Board may endorse, on behalf of the Club, individuals for non-elected appointive offices.

 Article IV – Membership

-2. The Executive Committee may from time to time, confer “Honorary Membership”, with no voting rights, on those persons adjudged to have served the Democratic Partly with distinction.
+2. The Board may from time to time, confer “Honorary Membership”, with no voting rights, on those persons adjudged to have served the Democratic Partly with distinction.
 Honorary members are not allowed to pay dues.

 3. The payment of dues is a requirement of membership.
-The Executive Committee shall set the amount of annual dues, and the membership period shall correspond to the fiscal year of June 1 through May 31.
+The Board shall set the amount of annual dues, and the membership period shall correspond to the fiscal year of June 1 through May 31.

-4. The Club shall not discriminate on the basis of gender, race, color, religion, national origin, or sexual orientation for admission to club membership or to hold office on the Executive Committee.
+4. The Club shall not discriminate on the basis of gender, race, color, religion, national origin, or sexual orientation for admission to club membership or to hold office on the Board.